pallavpp/Curience-Work/README.md

     ```
 - Files containing reading data are present in `Read_Files` folder.
     - ***Each line in Read_Files/keywords.txt is treated as a keyword.***
-- `Filtered_Data` folder contains filtering scripts, sorted cumulated data and filtered data.
+- `Filtered_Data` folder contains filtering scripts and sorted, cumulated and filtered data.
     - _Filtered_Data/final_data.py_ reads all CSV files from `Data` folder and filters them based on keywords read from _Read_Files/keywords.txt_.
 If required, user will have to update _max rows in output_ in the script.
+    - Criteria used to reject poor results:
+        - If year present in Blog Date - remove if < 2022, keep if 2022 present.
+Keywords in title increase score by 1.
+        - Remove if Blog Date or Blog/Thumbnail Link non empty and contain year <  2021.
+- `Analytics` folder contains document analytics.

 ## All Requirements
 - [Selenium](https://pypi.org/project/selenium/)